tnm/redweb/README.md

 Jeff Triplett has ported RedBottle to itty (another micro-framework for Python, started by Daniel Lindsley) as [reditty](http://github.com/jefftriplett/reditty "reditty")

-(There appear to be few known complexities/issues with the redis-py interface, such as an bug relating to the 'key' function.
-In any case, I've forked redis-py and will hopefully be able to contribute some patches there.)

 MIT License
 -----------